AGRamirezz/Bio-Sensitive-Conversational-Agents/Gemini-App/README.md

-# Run and deploy your Gemini based app
+# Run and deploy the Gemini based app

 This contains everything you need to run your app locally.